MASILab/tractem/postprocessing/tract_specific/README.txt

-This directory contains a script to create a tract set (DSI Studio .trk.gz file) and a tract density image from the seed and ROI images created during the manual part of the protocol.
+This directory contains scripts to create, for each tract, a tract set (DSI Studio .trk.gz file) and a tract density image from the seed and ROI images created during the manual part of the protocol.
 The full path and filename of the .fib file must be supplied at the command line when each script is run.

 We make strong assumptions about the directory structure and the names of files.
 See ../get_dir_names.sh.
 Also, all seed and ROI filenames must start